themattman18/BuildingRDM/README.md

 ## Step 1 - RDM documentation
 Follow the directions located [here.](http://docs.redisdesktop.com/en/latest/install/#build-from-source)

+Before you're able to build the project, you'll need to configure your kit.

 If you can't get a successful build following these directions then there isn't any point in continuing on to the next step.

 ## Step 2 - Run QT application deployment